 - Policy interventions in collaboration with the MeCCSA Policy Network

 - A strand of activity at MeCCSA conferences

 - Long term, an open access journal to reflect the demand to publish

 To register your interest, please contact one of our committee members or join our mailing list:

-- Statistics course in Spain: Mixed effects modelling
+- Stats course: Mixed effects modelling